alefesouza/schoolapp/README.md

 RebuApp
 =======

-##### English

-RebuApp was an Android application designed to display the schedule and agenda for all classrooms, announcements from all clubs, and elective courses at my former school, E. E. Profº Willian Rodrigues Rebuá, in Carapicuíba, São Paulo.
+RebuApp was an Android application designed to display the schedule and agenda for all classrooms, announcements from all clubs and elective courses at my former school, E. E. Profº Willian Rodrigues Rebuá, in Carapicuíba, São Paulo.
+The app also has the school library book search and an integrated dictionary, and announcements with prices from the school canteen.

 Screenshots
 -----